octo-technology/OpenTezos/docs/blockchain-basics/main-properties.md

 The more a miner tries values (the more he has lottery tickets), and the more energy he uses to make his computers work.

 When a miner finds a valid number, he finally produces a valid block.
 His node spreads this new block to the network.
-The final *nonce* is included in the block, so that anyone can verify it.
+The final *nonce* is then included in the block so that anyone can verify it.

 If two miners find a valid number simultaneously (within lag and network propagation delays), then two valid blocks are possible.
 Miners are then split into two groups:
 - those mining from the block of the first miner,
 - and those mining from the block of the second miner

-If someone finds a block following the second miner's block, then these two blocks become the "winners" as they form "the longest chain" (actually, the chain with *the most work*[[3]](/blockchain-basics/main-properties#references)).
+If someone finds a block following the second miner's block, then these two blocks form "the longest chain" (actually, the chain with *the most work*[[3]](/blockchain-basics/main-properties#references)) and become the "winners".

 More details on that in the [next chapter on Proof-of-Work](/blockchain-basics/proof-of-work).